 - Data reconciliation - As part of our work to monitor the data that universities and colleges supply we carry out annual reconciliation exercises.
 These compare data returned to the OfS with HESA or ILR data.

-- Data verification - We carry out data verification on HESA and ILR data during the period of data cleansing before formal sign-off or submission of data to HESA or the ESFA by providers.
+- Data verification - We carry out data verification on HESA student, HESA student alternative provider and ILR data during the period of data cleansing before formal sign-off or submission of data to HESA or ESFA by providers.
 We aim to help providers ensure their data is accurate at the time of submission and fit for purpose (although responsibility for this lies with the provider).
-We highlight areas where data appears unusual, so that the provider can review the data to ensure it is correct.
+We highlight areas where data appears unusual or is inconsistent with other data sources, for example, the Student Loans Company or Pearson data, with the expectation that the provider reviews the data to ensure it is correct.
 This should reduce the need for changes to data post-submission, which is both costly and time-consuming for providers and for the OfS.